Pantheon-Labs/Software-Engineer-II/PROMPT.md

 Want the full details and requirements?
 See our job posting on [Angel.co](https://angel.co/l/2wyRDy).

-# Want to get an interview?
+# Want an interview?
 Applying on Angel.co is a great way to get on our radar, but if you **_really_** want to impress us, we have an opportunity for you...

 We want to see your skills in action, including your ability to to use Git + GitHub!
 Here's what we want you to do:
 1. [Fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 1. Make something awesome!
 This is super open-ended because we want you to get creative.
 At a minimum, here's what we expect:
-    - A README with good documentation so we know how to run your code
+    - A `README` with good documentation so we know how to run your code
-    - Some sort of app that touches on the requirements in our [job posting](https://angel.co/l/2wyRDy)
+    - Some sort of app that touches on the requirements in the tech listed above (more details on our [job posting](https://angel.co/l/2wyRDy))
-    - Creativity and passion!
-We're _tired_ of looking at resumes... tell us something about you and/or why you want to work with us
+    - **Creativity and passion!** We're _tired_ of looking at resumes... tell us something about you and/or why you want to work with us
+    - Commit OFTEN... if we see a single commit with everything, we'll be weirded out 🤔
     - Include your resume in the repo (PDFs only please, it's 2022)
     - Need help?
 Check out [our examples](#example-prompts), [Tips](#tips), or [start a discussion to get help](https://github.com/Pantheon-Labs/Careers-SE1/discussions/new?category=get-help)!
 1. Make a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to this repo